lrlrlrlr/COMP3331_9331_22T3_Labs/README.md

 ### OUT
  - Login to Yoda, check the active user log, yoda should be in the logfile.
- - Issue command EDG and UED to upload a file to the server, then issue `OUT`, check the active user log in the server, yoda should not be in the logfile now.
+ - Issue command EDG and UED to upload a file to the server, then issue `OUT`, check the active user log in the server, yoda should not be in the logfile edge-device-log.txt now.
 Then check Yoda-1.txt, yoda's file should still remain in the server.

 ### P2P (UVF)
  - Check the code in *client.py*, make sure it is **UDP** instead of **TCP**; (very important)